richardheath/zeal/docs/design.md

 items needed for install.

 ## Limit commands
-build
+- build
+- package
-install
+- install
-    uninstall is determined by this package run
+    - uninstall: implicit command based on install
+- run
+    - stop: implicit command based on run
-    more generic.
-Can be used to run test/service
+    - Can be used to run the package.
+It can be a service, test, etc.

 ## Dependencies

 Explicit/Implicit Dependencies

-Explicit dependencies are defined by [command] dependencies [type_provider]
+Explicit dependencies are defined by [extension] dependencies

-Implicit are difined by command provider
+Implicit are difined by command extension

 # Old Design